 Some would say that the father's behavior is the reinforcer.
 That is not correct.
 The father's behavior consists only of the movement of the skeletal muscles when making the thumbs up gesture.
-As I talked about in study objective 4 above, the actual reinforcer is the visual stimulus that results from the movement of the skeletal muscle.
+The actual reinforcer is the visual stimulus that results from the movement of the skeletal muscle.
 The distinction between response and response product, hopefully, will make you understand this better.

-Examples similar to the ones I will/may provide on the exam.
+Examples similar to the ones that may be on the exam: Note the bold faced answers.